esanmiguelc/Mastermind/README.md

 **Running tests**

-To run the tests run run bundle install to get an updated version of RSpec and type rspec on the command line to receive feedback from the tests.
+To run the tests run bundle install to get an updated version of RSpec and type rspec on the command line to receive feedback from the tests.